Brad Ausmus: Los Angeles Angels (2018–19)

 Ausmus was a special assistant to Los Angeles Angels general manager Billy Eppler for the 2018 season.

-On October 21, 2018, Ausmus was named the 17th manager in the history of the Los Angeles Angels, replacing Mike Scioscia.
+On October 21, 2018, Ausmus was named the 17th manager in franchise history, replacing Mike Scioscia.
 He signed a three-year contract, but was dismissed after the conclusion of the 2019 season.
 He finished with a record of 72 wins and 90 losses.

 Oakland Athletics (2022)

 On January 14, 2022, Ausmus was named the bench coach for the Oakland Athletics.
+On November 7, it was announced that Ausmus was seeking a front office position and would not return the bench coach role in 2023.

+New York Yankees (2024–present)

+On November 21, 2023, Ausmus was hired by the New York Yankees as their new bench coach for the 2024 season.

 Managerial record

-Team Israel; World Baseball Classic
+Israeli national team

-Ausmus managed the Israel national baseball team in the Qualification Round to the 2013 World Baseball Classic from May 2012 through their series in September 2012.
-Team Israel, under the Classic's rules, was entitled to have non-Israeli citizens of Jewish heritage play for the team.
-Israel lost to Spain in extra innings in the Pool Finals, missing out on a spot in the World Baseball Classic.
+Ausmus managed the Israel national baseball team in the qualification round of the 2013 World Baseball Classic (WBC), from May through September 2012.
+Israel, under WBC rules, was entitled to have non-Israeli citizens of Jewish heritage play for the team.
+Israel lost to Spain in extra innings in the pool finals, missing out on a spot in the main WBC tournament.

-Ausmus will be a coach for Team Israel, under manager Ian Kinsler, when it competes in the 2023 World Baseball Classic in Miami, Florida, starting March 11–15.
+Ausmus was a coach for Israel, under manager Ian Kinsler, when it competed in the 2023 World Baseball Classic.